Reed's Wireless Network

 - Reed community members (students, faculty, staff, and alumni) can use their Kerberos credentials to log in.

 - Members outside the Reed community should click "Register as Guest" and enter a name and e-mail address or phone number.
-You can then log in using your e-mail address as the username, and the numerical password e-mailed to that address as the password.
+You can then log in using your e-mail address as the username, and the numerical password e-mailed/texted to that address or phone number.

 - After registering, you may be warned by your browser that you're being redirected; this is normal as we redirect you to Reed's homepage, and you can ignore any such warning.